NAACP Occupies Jeff Sessions' Mobile office to protest his AG nomination

-The NAACP's national president is leading a sit-in at the Mobile, Alabama, office of U.S. Sen. Jeff Sessions to protest his nomination to be the country's next attorney general.
+The NAACP's national president appeared to be arrested after a sit-in at the Mobile, Alabama, office of U.S. Sen. Jeff Sessions to protest his nomination to be the country's next attorney general, according to a Facebook Live stream of the scene.

+"The building manager has requested that we leave.
+And the police have just arrived.
+We are about to be arrested," Cornell William Brooks said in a tweet Tuesday evening.

-Cornell William Brooks posted a photograph of himself with other protesters on Twitter, pledging to stay at the office until Sessions withdraws his name from consideration "or we're arrested."
+Earlier, Brooks posted a photograph of himself with other protesters, pledging to stay at the office until Sessions withdraws his name from consideration "or we're arrested."

 The sit-in was part of a larger protest by national and local NAACP chapters, which also included press conferences and demonstrations at other Sessions offices.